jparul26/codebugs-1/README.md

 The node which deploys the blockchain is the manager and is responsible for adding the pre-registered candidates to the election portal, starting and ending the election on time.
 For the voters, the decentralized web application has two basic functionalities:-

-1.<em>Voter Registration:<em> The data entered by the voter is first verified by the smart contract and then added to the voter list of the correct constituency.
+1.<em>Voter Registration:</em> The data entered by the voter is first verified by the smart contract and then added to the voter list of the correct constituency.

-2.<em>Voting Portal</em> Voter belonging to respective constituency will be allowed to cast a vote only after providing a valid pre-registered ID.
+2.<em>Voting Portal:</em> Voter belonging to respective constituency will be allowed to cast a vote only after providing a valid pre-registered ID.

 Both these functionalities make use of Azure Blockchain through smart contracts.
 <hr>